 What is web traffic?

-Web traffic, (with the exception of the traffic generated by bots) often referred to as “traffic”, is the number of people that visit a website, the totality of pages they click to consult, and the length of time they view a page on the website.
+Web traffic, (with the exception of the traffic generated by bots) often referred to as “traffic”, is the number of people that visit a website.
+It is also the totality of pages they click to consult.
+Included is also the length of time they view a page on the website.

 The amount of traffic and the details of each visit are invaluable to a web-based business.
 So the server computer’s operators use it to record every request for a web page to enable them know the pages which interest surfers most.